GREENLOOP v2.4.0 / verification layer / MIT

 Plain files.
 No lock-in.

-Isn't this a lot of process?
+Is this a lot of process?

 Is it safe to run in an existing repo?

-What does the CLI need to run?
+What does the CLI need?

 Can I change the workflow?